Global Information at a Glance: Power, Law, and Commerce through the Lens of Asia Directories

 In 1937, a book of 2050 pages, called the Directory and Chronicle, aimed to cover all information which was needed by the community of foreigners living in Asia: tables of different weights and measures, currencies and important taxes, local festivity days and traditions, addresses of consulates, lists of foreign residents, and explanations about extraterritorial jurisdiction and courts in charge.
 It informed about almost every aspect of a global lifestyle in Asia, from the Buddhist association in Hong Kong to the many branches of Christian mission to the Arab and Jewish schools, and from the addresses of insurance companies to the varieties of race and golf clubs.
 In 1937, the Directory series had already reached its seventy-fifth year of publication, having started in a modest size in 1863.

 This research project analyzes the development of a global information society in context of the connections of worldwide markets through the lens of the Directoryfor the very first time.
 With the Directories, the Institute for European Global Studies presents a show case of global studies beyond methodological nationalism and Eurocentrism in a twofold way: by collecting and organizing source material which has until now not been available and which is most relevant for developing new approaches of global history, and by sharing expertise through collaborative and interdisciplinary research.
-As a digital humanities project, it is integrated in a collaborative research environment working with new digital methods (Link to examples of collaborative research projects).
+As a digital humanities project, it is integrated in a collaborative research environment working with new digital methods.

 The information given in the Directory series focuses on the foreigners and their activities and networks in the region.
 Thus, we argue, with the example of a specific region, it demonstrates the development and transformations of a transculturally entangled world.
 The research project aims to reveal the social, cultural, political, and economic consequences of global entanglements in multiple local contexts.
 Across the decades, it reflects the opportunities of worldwide networking, but also the locally palpable conflicts and consequences of entanglement.
 It thereby intends to present a narrative of global history going methodologically and empirically beyond the relations of great powers and elites: by focusing on the activities of a multiplicity of actors from diverse social backgrounds, we aim to uncover new forms of global interrelations in their local manifestations.